Located at Parkview Montpelier Hospital

 419-485-3154, ext.
 2136

-A referral is necessary to schedule an appointment at the CHWC Sleep Lab.
+A referral is necessary to schedule an appointment at the Parkview Montpelier Sleep Lab.
 A referral for a sleep evaluation can be made through your primary care provider or a sleep specialist.

 From heightened energy and improved focus to preventing serious chronic medical conditions, adequate sleep is crucial to our health.
 We’ve all experienced fatigue and moodiness after a fitful night, but too few really understand the profound impact sleep has on our long-term health.

 Sleep disorders can be disabling and dangerous if left untreated, and according to the Centers for Disease Control and Prevention (CDC), about 70 million Americans suffer from chronic sleep problems.
-Fortunately, the CHWC Sleep Lab at Montpelier Hospital provides a crucial service to those affected by sleep disorders such as apnea or restless leg syndrome.
-The CHWC Sleep Lab has a calming, quiet atmosphere that removes patients from unnecessary sleep arousals, thanks to darkened windows and queen-sized beds with soft mattresses and comfortable bedding.
-Thousands of people who once suffered from sleep disorders have sought treatment at the CHWC Sleep Lab, and have since recovered and marvel at the improvements in mood, memory and overall health.
+Fortunately, the Sleep Lab at Parkview Montpelier Hospital provides a crucial service to those affected by sleep disorders such as apnea or restless leg syndrome.
+The Parkview Montpelier Sleep Lab has a calming, quiet atmosphere that removes patients from unnecessary sleep arousals, thanks to darkened windows and queen-sized beds with soft mattresses and comfortable bedding.
+Thousands of people who once suffered from sleep disorders have sought treatment at the Parkview Montpelier Sleep Lab, and have since recovered and marvel at the improvements in mood, memory and overall health.

 Some warning signs of sleep disorders include excessive daytime sleepiness, drowsy driving, short-term memory loss, difficulty focusing and ineffective antidepressant medication, among others.